Relativistic time dilation from a quantum mechanism: Classical time register

-Quantum devices have been used to create such regular motion that produces ticks as we have seen in atomic clocks \cite{HamiltonianEngAeppli2022} and also in time crystals \cite{QuantumTimeCrWilcze2012}.
-However, the second part of the clock, the record is as important.
-The problem is that, if no record is taken, then what means regularity in the first place?
-We have to remember that a regular motion has been previously in such a place.
-This is a crucial point here, as we will not describe a quantum clock but a \emph{quantum time register}.
-This means the mechanism that indicates time passage in accumulation, similar to a sand clock.
-The concept of time register will be formalized in the next section, it is based on the theory of Sequential Analysis~\cite{wald1973sequential}.
-Afterward, we extend this concept to Quantum Mechanics.
-Using a Galilean transform we observe that the ground state of a harmonic oscillator is viewed as a coherent state for a suitable $\alpha$ in another reference frame.
-For observables that grow linearly in time we observe that the slope is given by the expectation value of some observable $\hat{S}$.
-The main theorem is then stated: there exist observables $\hat{S}$ that account for the Lorentz time dilation.
 The Sequential Probability Ratio Test (SPRT) is the optimal protocol in terms of the resources needed for the acquisition of information to decide between two hypotheses and is the central protocol studied by Wald~\cite{wald1973sequential}.
 Specifically, given an error threshold, it is the protocol that minimizes the needed resources to make a decision.
 Surprisingly, the central object in this protocol is not deterministic at all: it is a random walk \cite{van1992stochastic,mitzenmacher_upfal_2005,CoverThomasElements2006}.
 In the important Gaussian case, it is a Wiener process \cite{jacobs_2010,wiseman_milburn_2009,SequentialAnalMartin2022} that will stop until a threshold is reached.
-However, this process happens \emph{in time}, which means, it is correlated with the passage of time.
+However, this process happens \emph{in time}, which means, it is correlated with time.
 Therefore, we can correlate Sequential Analysis not as a clock but as a \emph{time register}.
-This means, if we assume that the samples detected are exactly correlated with the ticks of a perfect clock, we can use the random walk as evidence of the passage of time.
-In Fig. (\ref{fig:mrtngl}) we have 1000 iterations of a Wiener process with $N=100$ that is biased.
+This means, that if we assume that the samples detected are exactly correlated with the ticks of a perfect clock, we can use the random walk as evidence of the passage of time.
+In Fig. (\ref{fig:mrtngl}) we have 1000 samples of a Wiener process with $N=100$ that is biased.
 The information about one hypothesis or another comes from this bias.
 The average of the random walkers is a line with a specific slope that depends on the sampling distribution.

 We can write the evolution of $Z$ as a Wiener process so it obeys a dynamical equation,